CAFDataProcessing/data-processing-service/docs/pages/en-us/Creating_an_Action/Main.md

 + A Document Worker is simpler to implement, through utilizing the Document Worker Archetype.
 + Normal workers are task oriented.
 If tasks align with documents, a Document Worker is better suited because it makes available interfaces which are designed to handle documents.
-+ Document Workers integrate more simply into the the data processing chain.
-There is no need to write extra components such as a handler and a converter, because these are already written.
++ Document Workers integrate simply into the the data processing chain.
+They can be added to existing workflow processing rules as Actions using the type `ChainedActionType`.

 ### How can a Bulk Document Worker be more Advantageous?